faranalytics/dialog/README.md

 ### How it works

 When a call is initiated, a `Controller` (e.g., a Twilio or Telnyx Controller) emits an `init` event.
 The `init` handler is called with a `VoIP` instance as its single argument.
 The `VoIP` instance handles the websocket connection that is set on it by the `Controller`.
-In the `init` handler, an instance of a Dialog application is constructed by passing a `VoIP`, `STT`, `Agent`, and `TTS` implementation into a `Dialog` constructor.
-The `Dialog` constructor connects the component interfaces that comprise the application.
+In the `init` handler, an instance of a Dialog application is constructed by passing a `VoIP`, `STT`, `Agent`, and `TTS` implementation into a `Dialog` constructor and calling its `start` method.
+The `start` method of the `Dialog` instance connects the component interfaces that comprise the application.

 An important characteristic of the architecture is that a _new_ instance of each component of a Dialog application - a `VoIP`, `STT`, `TTS`, and an `Agent` - is created on each call; this means each instance may maintain state relevant to its respective call.